eschao/MyGit-Extension/README.md

 ## Introduction

 The aim of **MyGit-Extension** project is to extend GitHub functions by injecting html/javascript codes into GitHub page through browser extension.
-Initially, we plan to provides the below functions for convenient user:
+The below functions for convenient user are planned to provide in the extension:
  - **Export issues as CSV**

    ![export](https://cloud.githubusercontent.com/assets/20178358/25611688/9a133744-2f5a-11e7-93de-7ac651b8d9d6.png)